 - Recognition and classification of Financial Instruments under NZ IAS 32 and 39: financial instruments will be required to be classified and measured in accordance with that classification.
-While the Company does not currently utilise derivative financial instruments, the classification and measurement process may impact other financial instruments - Share and option based payments under NZ IFRS 2: the Company will be required to determine and recognise the fair value of options and other forms of equity based remuneration. - Income Taxes under NZ IAS 12: the Company will be required to adopt a balance sheet approach under which temporary differences are identified for each asset or liability rather than the effects of the timing and permanent differences between taxable income and accounting profit.
+While the Company does not currently utilise derivative financial instruments, the classification and measurement process may impact other financial instruments. - Share and option based payments under NZ IFRS 2: the Company will be required to determine and recognise the fair value of options and other forms of equity based remuneration. - Income Taxes under NZ IAS 12: the Company will be required to adopt a balance sheet approach under which temporary differences are identified for each asset or liability rather than the effects of the timing and permanent differences between taxable income and accounting profit. - Asset impairment testing under NZ IAS 36: the Company will be required to annually review tangible and intangible assets for impairment with such review being based on the fair value of, or discounted cash flows generated by, each asset rather than undiscounted cash flows.